 The membership requirement for Crystal R is a \$2,500.00 initial contribution and sustaining contributions of \$1,500.00 annually to Tennessee RPAC.
-Tennessee RPAC shall forward thirty percent (30%) of all Crystal R contributions to National RPAC.
 Crystal R benefits are at the discretion of the National RPAC Board of Trustees and shall be conveyed to the contributor upon receipt of the contribution allocation by National RPAC.